KENT GARDEN CLUB

 BLUE STAR MEMORIAL MARKER -A collaborative group of KGC and Holland Garden Club members maintains a memorial marker to honor our men and women service members.
-The memorial at I-96 Rest Stop includes plantings that are maintained three times a year.
+The memorial at the Zeeland I-96 Rest Stop includes plantings that are maintained three times a year.

 FLORA FANS STUDY GROUP – Club members tour local gardens, greenhouses, and businesses to learn about horticulture, landscape, floral design and the environment.